Banana Lovers’ Banana Muffin Recipe

 Unfortunately, bananas have a very small window of perfection and if they go even a day past that perfection they become bread or muffins.
 Not that I’m complaining!
-Banana muffins are pretty amazing and this banana muffin recipe is for those of you who really love bananas.
-If you prefer, this same recipe also makes banana bread just by adding the batter to bread pans instead of muffin tins.
+Banana muffins are pretty amazing and this banana muffin or banana bread with brown sugar recipe is for those of you who really love bananas.